 Identity theft occurs when a person commits fraud while posing as someone else.
 The threat of identity theft is real and can take months or even years to recover from.
-Use the information below to familiarize yourself with the precautions you can take to minimize the chance of becoming a victim and, if you are a victim, help you recover from the situation.
+Use the information below to familiarize yourself with the precautions you can take to minimize the chance of becoming a victim and, if you are a victim, help you correct the situation.

-Follow These Helpful Hints to Avoid Becoming a Victim of Identity Theft: Personal:
+Follow These Helpful Hints To Avoid Becoming A Victim Of Identity Theft:

+Personal:

 - Order a copy of your credit report on a frequent basis (at least annually, preferably quarterly).
 You can request your credit report at AnnualCreditReport.com. - 2.
 If you have to give private information over the phone, ensure you are in a secure location. - 3.
 Shred all financial statements, billing statements, and pre-approved credit card offers. - 4.
 The IRS does not request personal/financial data through email, so don't respond to any emails asking for that information. - 5.
 Check your financial accounts regularly. - 6.
-Select Personal Identification Numbers (PINs) and passwords carefully so they can't be easily guessed by someone else. - Don't give out private information over the phone or internet unless you have initiated the contact or know for certain to whom you are speaking. - 8.
-Destroy or complete a secure wipe of your computer's hard drive if you are selling it, giving it away, or disposing of it. - 9.
-Don't carry your Social Security card with you. - 10.
-Don't carry your registration in your vehicle; instead carry it in your wallet. - 11.
-Make photo copies of all of the cards in your wallet and keep them in a safe place.
+Select Personal Identification Numbers (PIN) and passwords carefully so they can't be easily guessed by someone else. - 7.
+Don't give out private information over the phone or internet unless you have initiated the contact or know for certain to whom you are speaking. - 8.
+Destroy your computer's hard drive if you are selling it or giving it away. - 9.
+Don't carry your Social Security Card with you. - Don't carry your registration in your vehicle, instead carry it in your wallet. - 11.
+Make photo copies of all the cards in your wallet and keep them in a safe place.